AussieScorcher/BARS/Documentation/pilot-guide.md

 <br>

 ### Third Party Scenery
 To configure BARS for third-party scenery, reopen the BARS Client from the desktop taskbar tray after the initial installation.
-Navigate to the "Scenery Section" title, find the compatible airport's ICAO code, and click the dropdown menu.
+Navigate to the "Scenery Section" title, find the compatible airport, and click the dropdown menu.
 Select your payware scenery and click the "Restart to Apply" button at the bottom.
 This will restart the BARS client, and once completed, stopbars will be successfully configured for your favorite payware airports.

 <br>